Lilypad-Tech/generic-dcn/README.md

 ## production deployment

-Running the generic-dcn in a production environment will require:
+Running Lilypad DCN in a production environment will require:

  * an EVM compatible blockchain for which you have a private key with funds
    * you will use this `admin` private key to fund our various services
  * a VM (or multiple) connected to the Internet
    * the solver will require a public http(s) endpoint
    * it is recommended that you use a reverse proxy to terminate TLS and forward to the solver
- * a compiled binary of bacalhau `v1.0.3`
+ * a compiled binary of bacalhau `v1.2.3`
    * see the development instructions for how to get this onto the machine
    * it must live on the VM at the `/usr/bin/bacalhau` path
- * a compiled binary of the generic-dcn
+ * a compiled Lilypad binary
    * this can be compiled locally or in CI
-   * it must live on the VM at the `/usr/bin/generic-dcn` path
+   * it must live on the VM at the `/usr/bin/lilypad` path
  * docker running on the vm that will serve the faucet and saas platform
    * the faucet and saas will require a public http(s) endpoint
    * it is recommended that you use a reverse proxy to terminate TLS and forward to these services